 The number of smartphone users is rising with every passing day which tendency will not appear to be slowing down in the future.
 As found by a study, 70% of consumers do shopping with their smartphones and this number can also be on the upswing.
 This leaves a good opportunity for AR to tap.

 All the smartphones today have strong GPS and compasses which makes it possible to know exactly at which location a brand is found and exactly what users are looking at.
 AR apps are able to benefit from the rich data set to recommend to people suggestions for their surroundings including what brands are around them.

 In this manner, AR tends to make it effortless for brands to be matched up with important clients.

-To Expand Your Reach With Expanding Footprint
+To Grow Your Reach With Expanding Footprint

-The uses of AR doesn’t limit to leverage localised experience.
-It even helps in expanding a business to new locations without the enormous costs of constructing a physical entity or paying for real estate.
+The uses of AR don’t stop at leveraging localized experience.
+It helps in developing a company to fresh locations without the monumental costs of constructing a physical entity or paying off for real estate.

 One of the greatest use cases of scalability is China’s biggest online grocer – Yihaodian.
 It truly is making use of AR to create its services and products to people without building a single store.
 The retailer has set up 1000 “digital” stores in the parking lot, parks and also in front of well-known landmarks.
 All these stores are completely invisible to folks who don’t have their AR app installed on their smartphones.
 But, while you put in the Yihaodian app on your smartphone you’ll be able to see a full grocery store on your display screen.